JamesB0907/c_adventure/campaign_log.md

 # 🧙‍♂️ C Adventure Campaign Log

+## Prologue: Mystic Counter
+- ✅ Created a prompt for used to input a number
+- ✅ Looped through the scanned value.
+- ✅ Printed each number in sequence until target number reached

 ## Chapter 1: Echoes from the Void
 - ✅ Created `echo.c` to learn basic input/output
 - ✅ Learned how to use `printf` and `scanf`
 - ✅ Stored user input in a `char[]` array
 - 🧪 Bonus challenge: Add full name support

-## Chapter 2: Coming Soon — The Looping Labyrinth
+## Chapter 2: The Looping Labyrinth
 - ✅ Implemented `for`, `while`, and `do-while` loops
 - ✅ Practiced counting rituals with different control flows
 - 🧪 Bonus challenge: Add input validation for positive numbers